vishwachintu/linkedIn-bot/README.md

 # linkedIn-bot
-a bot which creates a flooding of adding people
+A simple bot/exploit which creates a flooding of adding people

 linkmebot.js